 - The size of an EBS volume can go up to 16 TiB.

 - The copy of screenshots can be created between AWS regions so as to create volumes in different regions.

-Hope this what is AWS EBS tutorial helps, if you want to dive deeper into AWS then do check out our AWS Certification Training program.
+Hope this what is AWS EBS tutorial helps, if you want to dive deeper into AWS then do check out our AWS Master Certification.
 Keep visiting!